Chapter 12: Awakening Tears the Calm Apart

-Tseng asks Shotgun to find a guide for Sephiroth and the others, and since Tifa made most of the trip herself, she decides to draft her, contradicting FFVII (and later CC) where Sephiroth hired Tifa.
-Don’t worry, we’re just getting started.
+Tseng asks Shotgun to find a guide for Sephiroth and the others, and since Tifa made most of the trip herself, Shotgun decides to draft her, contradicting FFVII (and later CC) where Sephiroth hired Tifa.
+Buckle in, we’re just getting started.
 Tifa is enthused to work with Sephiroth, and everything is fine, besides the part where you’re still stranded on a fucking mountain.
 Shocking me however, Shotgun walks off screen and we find ourselves immediately in Nibelheim!
 (Later in the mission, we confirm that this room really was just… right next to Nibelheim!)
 Not just that, but Sephiroth, Zack and Cloud are here, too!

-Naturally, you didn’t run into a Turk while in Nibelheim in either FFVII or Crisis Core (CC could have easily substituted Cissnei to keep in line with BC, as you’ll later see them do during another overlap later in the story, but they didn’t do it here!) so we’ve basically entered a stretch of blatantly de-canonized plot.
+Naturally, you didn’t run into a Turk while in Nibelheim in either FFVII or Crisis Core (CC could have easily substituted Cissnei to keep in line with BC, and sure enough, they did exactly that with a later scene!), so we’ve basically entered a stretch of blatantly de-canonized plot.
 It’s hard to say where we start treating things as canon again, though I personally discount everything from here to the end of the episode.
-The start of the next episode is acceptable if you change the setup, but if you wanted to toss it out wholesale with the rest, you wouldn’t hear me object, and we return to probable canon around the time Shotgun returns to Nibelheim’s ruins.
+The start of the next episode is acceptable if you change the setup, but if you wanted to toss it out wholesale with the rest, you wouldn’t hear me object.
+We return to probable canon around the time Shotgun returns to Nibelheim’s ruins in the next chapter.
 Honestly, I’m not all that upset at the Nibelheim incident in BC being decanonized, considering it was far too crowded to begin with.
 But no, the Nibelheim Incident was apparently too important and every character in every game had to be jammed in one by fucking one.
 It practically needs a guest list!
 They’re not the only franchise to do so, there’s basically a parade of people walking into all sorts of major franchise events.
 I’m pretty sure Bruce Wayne’s parents have died in front of an audience of thousands, most of them time-travellers.
 But that doesn’t make it any less irritating.